hityzy1122/WEVI/README.md

-# WEVI
-# Training Weakly Supervised Video Frame Interpolation with Events
+## Training Weakly Supervised Video Frame Interpolation with Events
 (accepted by ICCV2021)

 Code is coming soon